tsalb/lwc-utils/README.md

 I hope they will help you do the same.

+## Motivation

+The components found in this repo aim to solve these high level problems:

+- Complex component communication can be difficult to design with consistency.
+- Datatables are useful but high effort to use.
+- Modals / Dialogs are useful but high effort to use.

+More detailed info can be found in the [wiki](https://github.com/tsalb/lwc-utils/wiki/Motivation).

 ## Getting Started

 1) Take a look at the component [overview](https://github.com/tsalb/lwc-utils/wiki/Component-Library-Overview).